The New Age of Supplements: What You Need to Know About

 Understanding Genetic Testing for Supplements

-• Nutrient absorption: How effectively your body absorbs essential vitamins and minerals.
+Nutrient absorption: How efficiently your body absorbs key vitamins and minerals essential for health and longevity.

 Examples of Genetic Testing for Supplements